**Under contruction**

 1913 Sanborn Insurance map.
 Both Fire House locations are seen marked with a "+" sign

-The above Sanborn Insurance map from December 1913 describes the Borough's fire service as: "Volunteer - 2 companies - 50 members in each.
+The above Sanborn Insurance map from December 1913 marks the location of Company No. 2 and describes the Borough's fire service as: "Volunteer - 2 companies - 50 members in each.
 No horses.
 1 hand Eng.
 2 - 2 wheel hose jumpers.
 1 - 4 wheel hose carriage.
 1 H. & L. truck - 1900' 2 1/2" cotton rubber lined hose - good - alarm by whistle on I.O.O.F.
 Temple bldg. supplemented by split tire alarm at R.R. crossing where gateman is on duty all night ..."
+The split tire alarm that is referenced, still exists and currently resides in the front lawn of the fire house.

 Company No. 2 was only in service for a few short years.
 Although several members from Company No. 1 left to join the ranks of Company No.2, on July 21, 1920, the two companies merged.
 After the two companies merged, they reorganized being recognized as the Sellersville Volunteer Fire Department.